 Having a financial discussion with your partner may sound like the least romantic topic to cover, but remember it’s a labour of love.
 Show your partner this article as a starting point and then you’ll both be singing from the same hymn sheet.

 And don’t forget, Prospr advisors work with many couples and partners.
 If you want guidance figuring out what steps to take, and what approach could work for you, they’re here to help.
+Book a virtual appointment with the form at the bottom of this page.

 NOTE: This article is for your general information only.
 Sun Life Assurance Company of Canada (Sun Life) doesn’t give legal, accounting or taxation advice to advisors or clients.
 Before you act on any of the information here, make sure you get advice from a qualified professional.
 That will include a thorough review of your specific legal, accounting and tax situation.